Package 'ceas'

 seahorse_rates <- read_data(rep_list, sheet = 2)

-rates <- get_rate_summary(
+combined_reps <- get_rate_summary(

 seahorse_rates,